lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ### `valueContent`

-The content in the returned value.
-Valid values are:
+Describes how to interpret the content of the returned value.

+To illustrate, a string could be interpreted in multiple ways, such as:
+- a single word, or a sequence of words (*e.g.: "My Custom Token Name"*)
+- an URL (*e.g.: "ipfs://QmW4nUNy3vtvr3DxZHuLfSLnhzKMe2WmgsUsEGPPFh8Ztp"*)

+Valid `valueContent` are:

 |   |   |
 |---|---|